By Katelyn Moore, Tridiuum Research

 Impact of social isolation on emerging adults

 Emerging adults grew up with digital access to information at any given moment.
-In 2021, 99 percent of internet users in the US were age 18-29.
+In 2021, 99 percent of people in the US aged 18-29 were internet users.
 Since emerging adulthood is still ambiguously defined, these statistical sources do not clearly delineate where emerging adults fit in the spectrum of internet use.

 However, it’s clear that a large portion of internet traffic originates from emerging adults.
 According to the Pew Research Center, 84 percent of those age 18-29 use social media.
 Since emerging adults rely on self-identification through reference to others of the same age, the pandemic likely heightened their reliance on social media cues.